tonyaellie/tonya-utils/README.md

 - Randomizer: A tool for generating random numbers, strings, and other data.
 - QR Code Generator: A tool for generating QR codes from a given piece of text.
 - Reader: A tool for reading a given piece of text aloud.
+- Password Generator: A tool for generating secure passwords.
+- YouTube Downloader: A tool for downloading YouTube videos.
+- URL Shortener: A tool for shortening URLs.
+- Request Catcher: A tool for catching HTTP requests.
+- Formatter: A tool for formatting JSON/XML/HTML/CSS/JavaScript.
+- Team Generator: A tool for generating teams from a given list of names.
+- Countdown Timer: A tool for creating countdown timers.

 ## Issues and Contributing